toketeeman/Node-Express-Web-App-Lab/README.md

 The database support is Mongoose/MongoDB.
 The order payment support is simulated with Stripe.

-File-upload and file-download support has been provided.
+File-upload, file-download support, and basic authentication has also been provided.